-- Source title – what is the title of the page linking to URL/Domain you looked up.
+- Source title: what is the title of the page linking to the URL/domain you looked up.

-- Target page – where the link is pointing to.
-If you are looking up a URL, then it will be pointing to that specific URL.
+- Target page: where the link is pointing to.
+If you look up a URL, then it will be pointing to that specific URL.
 If you looked up a domain, you can see where their link is pointing to on that domain.

-- Domain score – how authoritative is the linking site?
-The higher the number the better.
+- Domain Authority: how authoritative is the linking site?
+The higher the number, the better.

-- Page score – how authoritative is the linking page?
-The higher the number the better.
+- Page Authority: how authoritative is the linking page?
+The higher the number, the better.